Selecting a language will automatically trigger the translation of the page content.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The offense is not established
+The offense has not been established

 The offense is established

-Challenge of the flat fine for misdemeanor
+Challenge to the lump sum fine for misdemeanor

 Procedure

-Convicted lump sum fine (not increased)
+Lump sum fine for tort (not increased)

-You must complete the claim form attached to the notice of assessment and accompany it with a letter stating the reasons for your objection.
-Don't forget to add any evidence you have.
+The complaint form attached to the notice of assessment must be completed and accompanied by a letter stating the reasons for your objection.
+Don't forget to add the evidence you have.

-You can apply for a refund from the Public Treasury Accountant whose contact information appears on the notice of contravention.
-The application must be sent in writing and a copy of the decision to dismiss must be attached.
+You can apply for a refund from the Treasury Board, whose contact information appears on the notice of contravention.
+The request must be sent in writing and a copy of the decision to file must be attached.

 The challenge is examined by the public prosecutor, who informs you of his decision.